purescript/documentation/language/Modules.md

 ## Importing Modules

 A module can be imported using the `import` keyword.
-This will create aliases for all of the values and types in the imported module:
+This is called an "open import" - it will create aliases for all of the values and types in the imported module:

 ```purescript
 module B where